mrrabbitte/buttercup/README.md

 After the POC (https://github.com/pgliniecki/buttercup/projects/1) we're going to have some more fun, I promise. ;)

 The most important part of 1.0 version (https://github.com/pgliniecki/buttercup/projects/2), just after getting the coverage to 80%, is to implement a distributed mode, where each execution can be repeated (at-least-once) even if a node running a certain agent fails, at the moment looking at https://github.com/async-raft/async-raft, but it may change in the future.

+## Why Buttercup?

+Well, it's going to be one of the three, next are Blossom and Bubbles, I suppose.